Access to the Park and Preserve

 Snowmachines may also be used for subsistence and traditional activities, in the ANILCA park and preserve additions providing there is sufficient snow cover.

 Subsistence use of Off-Road vehicles.
 Operating a motor vehicle off road is prohibited except by authorized residents as defined in this section when engaged in subsistence uses.
 "Authorized residents" means residents of the Cantwell resident zone community or those residents of Alaska Game Management Unit 13E holding a 13.440 Subsistence Use permit.
 Operating a motor vehicle off road for subsistence purposes outside any trail or area designated by this section is prohibited.
-A map and GPS coordinates of designated trails and areas are available here on the website and at the park visitor center.
+A map and GPS coordinates of designated trails and areas are available with our other hunting information.

 Authorized residents may operate vehicles off road only in the following designated areas and trails: